-Headlights for Night Racing: In the case of a night race (continuous 24 hour events), headlights will be required.
+Headlights for Night Racing: In the case of a night race headlights will be required.
 Headlights must be permanently on "low beam" setting (no full beam allowed) and additional spot-lights will be allowed on bars across the front of the car (not roof mounted).